Leo Mullin

-Leo F. Mullin (born 1943) is an American executive and civic activist who served as CEO and Chairman of Delta Air Lines (1997-2004).
+Leo F. Mullin (born 1943) is an American executive and civic activist who was CEO and Chairman of Delta Air Lines (1997-2004).
 He led Delta during one of the most tumultuous periods in aviation history, beginning in 1997, just as airlines were struggling to emerge from the economic crises of the early 1990s.
-Three years into his tenure as CEO, he also was named Board Chairman of the International Air Transport Association (IATA), representing the world’s airlines.
-Mullin achieved particular prominence following the September 11, 2001 tragedy when, with the airline industry on the brink of failure, he served as the chief legislative and public spokesperson for the industry’s recovery program.
-He ended his service to Delta by retiring from his position as CEO in 2003, and as chairman of the board in 2004.
-After Delta, Mullin has emerged as a leader in both the public and private sectors, serving other companies and continuing to be a philanthropic contributor.
+Three years into his tenure as CEO, he also was named board chairman of the International Air Transport Association (IATA), representing the world’s airlines.
+Mullin achieved particular prominence following the September 11, 2001 tragedy when, with the airline industry on the brink of failure, he was the chief legislative and public spokesperson for the industry’s recovery program.
+He retired as CEO of Delta in 2003, and as chairman in 2004.
+After Delta, Mullin has emerged as a leader in both the public and private sectors, working for other companies and continuing to be a philanthropic contributor.

 Early life

-Born in Concord, Massachusetts, Mullin was raised as one of eight children in the neighboring mill town of Maynard, where his parents, Leo Mullin, Sr. and Alice L. (Fearns) taught at Maynard High School and from which he graduated in 1960.
+Born in Concord, Massachusetts, Mullin was raised as one of eight children in the neighboring mill town of Maynard, where his parents, Leo Mullin, Sr. and Alice L. (Fearns) taught at Maynard High School and from which Mullin graduated in 1960.
 Mullin's father also served as a principal and selectman from Maynard.
-As a recipient of a Harvard National Scholarship, Mullin graduated from Harvard College in 1964 cum laude with a bachelor’s degree in engineering and applied physics, an MS in applied mathematics from Harvard’s Graduate School of Arts and Sciences in 1965 and an MBA in 1967 from Harvard Business School.
+As a recipient of a Harvard National Scholarship, Mullin graduated from Harvard College in 1964 cum laude with a bachelor's degree in engineering and applied physics, an MS in applied mathematics from Harvard’s Graduate School of Arts and Sciences in 1965 and an MBA in 1967 from Harvard Business School.